jessonfoo/p003/week_7/1_SQLzoo/readme.md

 If you're getting error messages trying to create a profile and you're not sure why, try this:
 1. Do a lesson and complete the quiz
 2. Submit the quiz
 3. Now create a new account.
-For "Your Domain" select "local"﻿
+For "Your Domain" select "local".﻿